gconcheri/Computational_Many-Body_Physics/README.md

-# Codes for the lecture "Compuational Methods in Many-Body Physics"
+# Codes for the lecture "Computational Methods in Many-Body Physics"

 This repository will be updated to contain the example codes for the exercises.